aspose-cells/Aspose.Cells-API-References/english/go-cpp/FormulaSettings/GetCalculationMode/_index.md

 ## GetCalculationMode function

-Gets or sets the mode for workbook calculation in ms excel.
+Gets or sets the mode for workbook calculation in MS Excel.

 ```go